The Ultimate Guide to Google Performance Max Campaigns [2025]

 Feed optimization

-So, as with Standard Shopping campaigns, optimizing a product feed is a very important step when launching a Performance Max campaign.
+This is the same with Standard Shopping campaigns – optimizing a product feed is a very important step when launching a Performance Max campaign.

 Feed optimization means including key attributes in the feed and considering adding additional attributes that will improve it even more.
 It also involves fine-tuning certain attributes such as titles or product types.